 Amplify Studio represents a clear step forward in low-code/no-code app development on AWS that will accelerate full-stack app development and make it easier for aspiring programmers to build and deploy their first project.

 ChaosSearch at re:Invent 2021

-As members of the AWS Partner Network (APN), ChaosSearch had the opportunity to demo our data lake platform and showcase our innovative JSON Flex feature at re:Invent.
+As members of the AWS Partner Network (APN), ChaosSearch had the opportunity to demo our cloud data platform and showcase our innovative JSON FLEX® feature at re:Invent.
 We promoted our recent SiliconAngle event - Make Your Data Lake Deliver - and shared select highlights from our new data lake market research.
 We were also pleased to announce that ChaosSearch was awarded AWS Data and Analytics Competency Status, in recognition of our demonstrated success helping customers implement AWS tools and best practices for data analytics at scale.

 And finally, a special shout-out to our very own Alliance Solution Architect Sandro Lima who achieved his official AWS Solution Architect certification during the conference.
 Well done Sandro!

 Overall, this year’s re:Invent conference was a huge success and we already can’t wait for the next one.
 See you there!

 Are you ready to relive the excitement of re:Invent?

 Tune into Raucous re:Invent Recap with Thomas Hazel and Corey Quinn, Chief Cloud Economist at the Duckbill Group, as we recap the biggest feature launches, exchange hot takes, and attempt to sort through the chaos of AWS re:Invent 2021.